abidm-bit/Macrofirm/README.md

 I stored 1,000,000 keys to keep the db size to 81 megabytes.

-I haven't figured out how to package this correctly with JLink and JPackage lol.
-I intend on packaging this with Jlink to minimize the file size and to ensure the app runs quickly.

- 1/25 : I built this with JRE/JDK 23.
-I think I should use JRE/JDK 17 in Jlink.
-Also I have to review the pom.xml

 As for the missing unit test(s) -- I blame JavaFX's missing documentation lol.